What do you mean “Uzaki Chan Wants To Hang Out” can teach me life lessons.

 3. People can be indirect, so pay close attention

 Uzaki Chan Wants To Hang Out is obviously about romance to a certain degree.
-Hana Uzaki likes Sakurai, and that’s the theme the anime follows.
+Hana Uzaki likes Sakurai, and that’s the theme the

 The thing about it is, Hana Uzaki is indirect with her feelings towards Sakurai.
 She hesitates.